WICG/bundle-preloading/subresource-loading.md

 Servers must make bundles faithfully represent what they would return with an independent fetch to the same URL, and browsers may enforce this, online, offline, or both.

 For offline enforcement, browsers may scan the Web and assemble a denylist of origins which do not implement this correspondence.
+Resource bundle loading declarations on these origins would simply be ignored, and the URLs within the resource bundle's scope would simply be fetched one by one.

 For online enforcement: Whenever a fetch is made to something which is within the scope of a bundle declaration, the browser has three choices, all of which it may make:
 - It may fetch the resource from the bundle (details below).